 Because many active ingredients are small molecule bases that carry a positive charge, these molecules are formulated together with negatively charged counterion excipients.
 Counterions are often quantified using ion chromatography (IC), but also ion-exclusion chromatography (IEC / ICE), hydrophilic interaction chromatography (HILIC), and even reversed phase (RP) HPLC may be more appropriate depending on the nature of the anion, the composition of the formulation, and the analysis requirements.

-To learn more, browse the application examples below or contact Diduco to discuss your specific analysis.
+To learn more, browse the application examples below, return to the knowledge overview, or contact Diduco to discuss your specific analysis.

 Get in contact